Helpful Grant Writing and Submission Tips

 Phase I Proposal Format and Length Limitations

 The Small Grants and Large Grants Phase I proposal is limited to the Organization Information and Short Answer Proposal submission completed online.
-Please use the appropriate proposal outline in the order provided as the proposals will be scored relative to these outline sections.
-Proposals that are missing sections or presented out of order will be disqualified.
+Please use the appropriate proposal outline in the order provided, as the proposals will be scored relative to these outline sections.

 Required Proposal Sections